-Like many schools, Lodi has had to adjust its plans this fall.
-Last week, the Lodi School Board voted to move forward with boys and girls cross country and girls tennis this fall, but have pushed football, volleyball, girls swimming and boys soccer to the spring.
+Like many schools, DeForest has had to adjust its plans this fall.
+The school is moving forward with boys and girls cross country, girls golf and girls tennis this fall, but have pushed football, volleyball, girls swimming and boys soccer to the spring.

 “Cross country, golf and tennis fit the current guidelines we have gotten from Dane County, so we are moving forward with those sports,” new Norski athletic director Richard Henert said.

 Henert has had a lot of mixed emotions over moving forward with some sports and postponing others.